See below for answers to a number of frequently asked questions about the Beaver Valley Climbing Festival:

 Is this a fundraiser event?

 It is!
 The Beaver Valley Climbing Festival provides financial support for the Ontario Alliance of Climbers.
-The OAC is a non-profit, volunteer-run organization dedicated to advocating for access to outdoor climbing areas, building relationships with land owners, land managers and government, and engaging with Ontario’s climbing community.
+The OAC is a non-profit, volunteer-run organization dedicated to advocating for access to outdoor climbing areas by building relationships with land owners, land managers and government, and engaging with Ontario’s climbing community.
 Learn more about what we do here.

 Do I need to buy a ticket to attend?